HamadS-IT/DevOps/Github/README.md

 - How to Use the `git diff` Command?
 - How to `Skip` the `Git Staging Area`?
 - How to Use the `git stash` Command?
+- How to Create Your First `GitHub Actions Workflow`?